Research

 (with Adnan Khan, Ben Olken, and Mahvish Shaukat)

-Economic growth in developing countries is often limited by the state’s inability to raise tax revenue.
-In many countries, tax administration systems rely on infrequently updated and out-of-date property tax valuations, and tax officials often employ significant discretion when assessing properties.
-These factors can lead to errors that could increase tax leakages or lower citizen trust in the state.
+Economic growth in developing countries is often limited by the state's inability to raise tax revenue.
 This study addresses this challenge in two steps: first, by developing a computer vision algorithm that can use property images to predict property assessments and second, by testing how well the algorithm performs in identifying properties for reassessment.

 Asymmetric information, relational contracts, and prices